 Depositor Compensation Scheme

-The Depositor Compensation Scheme (DCS) will come into effect on 1 July 2025, offering an extra layer of protection and peace of mind for Kiwi.
-Find out how it will work and what it will mean for you.
+The Depositor Compensation Scheme (DCS) came into effect on 1 July 2025, offering an extra layer of protection and peace of mind for Kiwi.
+Find out how it works and what it means for you.

 What is the Depositor Compensation Scheme (DCS)?